projectpixelpress/pixelpress-db-backups/README.md

 Backs up one MonogoDB server, once daily at midnight server-time.

-Designed to be deployed via Docker, specifically for AWS ElasticBeanstalk.
+Designed to be deployed on AWS ElasticBeanstalk.

 ## Environment Variables